How to Prepare for Backup Child Care

 A backup caregiver isn't as familiar with your child's health information.
 Make a list of your child's allergies, medical concerns or medication schedule, if necessary.
 List where to find both prescription and over-the-counter remedies in your home, and keep a copy of any medical records that might be needed in the unlikely event your child needs medical attention while you're at work.
 Print out this child care emergency checklist to get you started.
 If your child is home sick, what special medicine or care should your caregiver provide?

 A List of Addresses

 Give your backup the lay of the land.
-Create a list of important addresses, like your child's school or day care, your pediatrician, local libraries and museums, nearby parks and any extracurricular activities like sport practices, piano lessons, or tutors.
-Update the list regularly to reflect things your child likes to do.
+Create a list of important addresses, like your child's school or day care, your pediatrician, local libraries and museums, nearby parks and any extracurricular activities like sport practices, piano lessons or tutors.

 Give an example of a typical day for your children.
 What do mornings look like?
 What do your kids like to do?
 Will they need help with homework?
 Do they need help with things like getting shoes on the correct feet?
 If your backup is staying late or overnight, don't forget to add details about your child's normal bedtime routine.
 Ask your regular nanny to help brainstorm ideas.